Xallt/xallt.github.io/src/posts/predicate-generator.md

 In this context variables are only non-negative integers

-{% ins_static_align_style "/images/predicate-generator/MathFirstScreenshot.png" "left" "width: 40%;"%}
+{% img "/images/predicate-generator/MathFirstScreenshot.png" 'align="left"' 'style="width: 40%;"'%}

 **1)** 2 is a prime number\
 **2)** <del>Every single number is prime</del>\